Do you think you are the person causing the problems in your relationship?

 This is the emotional abuse formula.
 Let me give you a break and say this is the emotional abuse formula.
 If you go into a relationship, not being this way, then you start to develop behavior that might be considered emotionally abusive, controlling, or manipulative, you very likely had to develop these behaviors to get your needs met.
 You very likely had to become someone that you weren’t, and that you probably don’t like being, just to get your needs met, and also feel loved and supported.
 Just to feel like this person actually cares about you.

-In my experience -several years, I’ve been working with people who are in emotionally abusive relationships -the partner of an emotional abuser will get into a state of self-blame and even seek counseling for their own “bad behavior.”
+For several years I’ve been working with people who are in emotionally abusive relationships.
+In my experience, the partner of an emotional abuser will get into a state of self-blame and even seek counseling for their own “bad behavior.”

 If your partner, or friend, or family members showed up in a different way like this person showed up in your life, would you still act the way you do?
 Would you still lie?
 Would you still deceive?
 Would you still do any of the behaviors that you think might not be healthy for a relationship?

 Would you do all this all those things or would you not feel the need to do that?
 Because if the need is not in there, whether you’re conscious of it or not, you’re probably not that person.